Chemical Spill Emergency? Follow These Crucial Steps

 Understanding Chemical Spills

 Since 1993, the U. S has registered more than 30,000 cases of chemical and oil spillage every year.
-At least 30 chemical spills that could pose threat to the public’s health were recorded within the first two months of 2023.
+At least 30 chemical spills that could pose a threat to the public’s health were recorded within the first two months of 2023.

 Chemical leaks range from small to large.
 Some small spills can be controlled easily using relatively simple equipment and few steps, while others may need special equipment and trained staff.
 In any chemical spill incident, the general principle is to be prepared and knowledgeable of the proper actions to take.